 Meconium aspiration syndrome

 In some cases, the baby passes meconium while still inside the uterus.
-This usually happens when babies are "under stress" because their supply of blood and oxygen decreases, often due to problems with the placenta.
+This will happen when babies are "under stress" because their supply of blood and oxygen decreases.
+This is often due to problems with the placenta or the umbilical cord.

 Once the meconium has passed into the surrounding amniotic fluid, the baby may breathe meconium into the lungs.
 This may happen while the baby is still in the uterus, or still covered by amniotic fluid after birth.
 The meconium can also block the infant's airways right after birth.